fursuf1/LHL-ML-Project-Unsupervised-Learning/README.md

 2. 📉 **Outlier Detection**: Employed techniques to identify and handle outliers in the dataset.
 3. 🔄 **Data Transformation**: Performed necessary transformations on the data to make it suitable for analysis.
 4. 🧮 **Feature Selection**: Picked important features to understand what matters most.
-5. 📈 **Clustering Analysis**: Utilized KMeans and Hierarchical clustering techniques for segmenting similar products.
+5. 📈 **Clustering Analysis**: Utilized KMeans, Hierarchical clustering and PCA techniques for segmenting similar products.

 ## Conclusions 📊
 - Most customers spend moderately, but a few spend significantly more in each product category.